THE CHALLENGE:

 Within this landscape, the salmon industry has a unique opportunity to innovate by developing packaging that blends functionality, sustainability, and visual impact.
 As the world moves toward more sustainable food systems, farmed salmon, particularly from the pristine waters of southern Chile, stands out as one of the most efficient animal proteins, offering advantages in feed conversion, water use, and carbon footprint.

-This year’s focus is the “Smoked Salmon Charcuterie Board by Latitude 45”—a premium, ready-to-serve product that combines hot and cold smoked salmon.
+This year’s focus was the “Smoked Salmon Charcuterie Board by Latitude 45”—a premium, ready-to-serve product that combines hot and cold smoked salmon.
 Exported to the United States, the product is designed for direct consumption, with a strong emphasis on convenience, presentation, and brand identity.

 CHARCUTERIE MEETS CARDBOARD